khushmeenkauruppal/python-analysis-netflix-viewing-activity/.ipynb_checkpoints/README-checkpoint.md

 * On which days of the week have I watched Netflix the most?

+  The viewing activity is the most on Tuesdays, Wednesdays, and Thursdays as compared to other days of the week, where the watch time is almost half.
+One key point to observe here is that I watched Netflix more on the weekdays than weekends.

 * During which hours of the day do I most often start watching Netflix?
+    The hourly breakdown of the viewing activity points towards a couple of conclusions:
+        * There is zero activity between 1AM and 8AM, depicting a consistent sleep routine.
+        * 3PM, 6PM, and 7PM are the times when most of the viewing is recorded.